-The estate tax calculation method under § 2001(b) is as follows:
+The estate tax calculation method under §2001(b) is as follows:

-- Step 1: calculate a tentative tax on the combined amount of (A) the taxable estate, and (B) the amount of adjusted taxable gifts (i.e., taxable gifts made after 1976 other than gifts that have been brought back into the gross estate just the tax using the rate schedule is calculated, without subtracting any credits).
-I.R.C. §2001(b)(1). - Step 2: subtract the amount of gift tax that would have been payable with respect to gifts after 1976 if the rate schedule in effect at the decedent's death had been applicable at the time of the gifts, I.R.C. § 2001(b)(2).
+- Step 1: calculate a tentative tax on the combined amount of (A) the taxable estate, and (B) the amount of adjusted taxable gifts (i.e., taxable gifts made after 1976 other than gifts that have been brought back into the gross estate just the tax using the rate schedule is calculated, without subtracting any credits). §2001(b)(1). - Step 2: subtract the amount of gift tax that would have been payable with respect to gifts after 1976 if the rate schedule in effect at the decedent's death had been applicable at the time of the gifts, §2001(b)(2).
 The statute does not say whether to use the gift credit amount that applied at the time of the gift or at the time of death and this is what leads to the uncertainty.
-Form 706 instructions for the "Line 7 Worksheet" specifically state that the basic exclusion amount available in each year using a Table of Basic Exclusion Amounts provided for each year from 1977 to 2017 (plus any applicable DSUE amount) that gifts were made is used in calculating the gift tax that would have been payable in that year.
-The effect of this calculation is that the tentative tax on the current estate plus adjusted taxable gifts would not be reduced by any gift tax payable on those gifts if the gifts were covered by the applicable exclusion amount during the years that gifts were made.
+Form 706 instructions for the

+"Line 7 Worksheet" specifically state that the basic exclusion amount available in each year using a Table of Basic Exclusion Amounts provided for each year from 1977 to 2017 (plus any applicable DSUE amount) that gifts were made is used in calculating the gift tax that would have been payable in that year.
+(That conclusion is confirmed by the preamble to the anti-clawback proposed regulation discussed below.
+In that preamble the IRS describes the calculation procedure as determining the hypothetical gift tax after subtracting the credit computed by "using the [basic exclusion] amounts allowable on the dates of the gifts but determined using the date of death tax rates." [emphasis added]) The effect of this calculation is that the tentative tax on the current estate plus adjusted taxable gifts would not be reduced by any gift tax payable on those gifts if the gifts were covered by the applicable exclusion amount during the years that gifts were made.
 In effect, the tentative estate tax would include a tax on the prior gifts.